Lumi-supercomputer/LUMI-training-materials/docs/2day-next/205-Containers.md

 a newer version of the OS and though they contain the necessary userland libraries, these may expect a newer version of the kernel or libraries that are injected from the system.

-General availability to users is expected by the summer of 2025.

 ### Pre-built AI containers